 With the bends, lightly pull on the string to bend the note up.
 A 1/2 bend is the same as one fret distance, so a bend on the fifth fret should sound the same as a sixth fret note.
 If this is your first time trying to play bends, it may take some time before they feel comfortable.

-If you don’t recognize any of the symbols in the above TAB (or any other TABs in this lesson), check out my lesson on How to Read Guitar TAB.
+If you don’t recognize any of the symbols in the above TAB such as the brackets on the (0) or the X, check out my lesson on How to Read Guitar TAB.
 It explains the most common symbols you will see used in Guitar TAB.

 Sunshine of Your Love by Cream